 Approval was granted by Health Research Authority London – Camberwell St Giles REC on 2nd September 2016 (reference:16/LO/1422) and HRA approval on 11th October 2016.

-Findings
+Results

 Recruitment and retention

 Between November 2016 and July 2017, of 1132 women potentially eligible, 835 (73.5%) were not recruited, 59 (5.2%) were later ineligible (e.g., had a premature birth), and contact data on 43 (3.8%) women were missing from their records.
 In most cases, study letters were returned unopened or phone calls not returned.
 Women who were contacted and asked why they would not consider recruitment reported practical barriers, such as moving house, or not having any concerns about their weight.
 Of 195 (17.2%) women who agreed to attend the recruitment appointment, two changed their minds; 193 were recruited and randomised, 97% of whom had BMIs >25kg/m2.
 Only four of nine women with a healthy BMI at booking who responded to a study letter and met the RMs at 36 weeks gestation had EGWG and were eligible to participate.